Best Channel 4 dramas in November 2024

 Sci-Fi & Fantasy | Drama | Comedy

-Summary:While undertaking their community service, young offenders Curtis, Simon, Kelly, Alisha and Nathan are bestowed with strange powers when they’re caught in the middle of an electrical storm.
+Summary:While undertaking their community service, a group of young offenders - Curtis, Simon, Kelly, Alisha and Nathan - are bestowed with strange powers when they're caught in the middle of an electrical storm.
 They include time control, invisibility and telepathy.

 Available now